 Med Ed Briefs

-The Alliance for Clinical Education (ACE) has worked with Teaching & Learning in Medicine to provide these brief reviews.
-ACE members review key articles and offer suggestions about how the work can be applied more broadly.
+The Alliance for Clinical Education (ACE) initially worked with Teaching & Learning in Medicine to provide these brief reviews.
+Due to the popularity of these as well as a need to share scholarship from across disciplines, a greater variety of journal articles are now included in these reviews.
+Members of ACE constituent organizations review key articles and offer suggestions about how the work can be applied more broadly.
 Busy schedules often limit the time to stay current on medical education literature.
 Med Ed Briefs is a way to get a sense for what’s being published and entice you to read more!

 To submit a Med Ed Brief, please use this SUBMISSION FORM.